Detection sensitivity enhancement of magnon Kerr nonlinearity in cavity magnonics induced by coherent perfect absorption: Introduction

 \section{Introduction}

 In the past decade, the progress in cavity-magnon systems has been impressive, where magnons (i.e., collective spin excitations) in ferrimagnetic materials are strongly coupled to photons in microwave cavities via the collective magnetic-dipole interaction~\cite{Lachance-Quirion19,Yuan22,Rameshti22}.
 Experimentally, the most widely used cavity-magnon system is composed of the millimeter-scale yttrium iron garnet ($\rm{Y}_3\rm{Fe}_5\rm{O}_{12}$ or YIG) crystal and the three-dimensional (3D) microwave cavity~\cite{Tabuchi14,Zhang14,Goryachev14,Zhang15-1}.
-Besides the 3D microwave cavity, other geometric cavities, including one-dimensional Fabry-Perot-like cavity~\cite{Harder18}, superconducting coplanar waveguide resonator~\cite{Huebl13,Hou19,Li19}, cross-line microwave circuit~\cite{Yang19} and split-ring resonator~\cite{Bhoi19}, have been fabricated in experiments.
-Up to now, various exotic phenomena have been extensively investigated in cavity-magnon systems, such as magnon dark modes~\cite{Zhang15-Zou}, manipulating spin currents~\cite{Bai15,Bai17}, steady-state magnon-photon entanglement~\cite{Li18}, magnon blockade~\cite{Liu19,Xie20,Wang22-Xiong}, non-Hermitian physics~\cite{Harder17,Cao19,Zhao20}, cooperative polariton dynamics~\cite{Yao17}, quantum states of magnons~\cite{Yuan20,Sun21,Zhang22,Qi22}, and microwave-to-optical transduction~\cite{Hisatomi16,Zhu20}.
-Mediated by the traveling-wave modes in the open waveguide, the dissipative coupling between magnons and microwave photons have been demonstrated experimentally~\cite{Harder18}.
-Different from the energy level repulsion in coherently coupled systems, the dissipative coupling gives rise to energy level attraction~\cite{Grigoryan18,Wang-Hu20}.
+Up to now, various exotic phenomena have been extensively investigated in cavity-magnon systems, such as magnon dark modes~\cite{Zhang15-Zou}, manipulating spin currents~\cite{Bai15,Bai17}, steady-state magnon-photon entanglement~\cite{Li18}, magnon blockade~\cite{Liu19,Xie20,Wang22-Xiong}, non-Hermitian physics~\cite{Harder17,Cao19,Zhao20}, cooperative polariton dynamics~\cite{Yao17}, enhancing spin-photon coupling~\cite{Hei21}, quantum states of magnons~\cite{Yuan20,Sun21,Zhang22,Qi22}, microwave-to-optical transduction~\cite{Hisatomi16,Zhu20}, and dissipative coupling~\cite{Grigoryan18,Harder18}.